 The Centers understand that we cannot achieve this vision without an explicit focus on diversity, equity, inclusion and anti-racism (DEIA) in teacher education.
 To aid teacher preparation programs and technical assistance providers, leaders from the Centers developed the DEI Companion Document to the Teacher Preparation Outcomes and Indicators (the DEI Companion Document), a guide to deepening a program’s focus on these principles.

-In this three-part blog series (see part one here), leaders from select Centers meet with faculty and staff from their teacher preparation program partners to explore the programs’ existing and planned efforts to apply a deeper focus on DEIA.
+In this three-part blog series (linked below), leaders from select Centers meet with faculty and staff from their teacher preparation program partners to explore the programs’ existing and planned efforts to apply a deeper focus on DEIA.
 Throughout the blogs, we will include snapshots that highlight how programs are engaging in some of the suggested actions that the DEI Companion Document recommends.
 While every program is on its own unique DEIA journey, we hope this blog series offers some learnings and inspires all programs to continue the important work to transform teacher preparation.